2022 Sourcing Impact:

 Tea Tree oil, is best known for its purifying qualities, which make it useful for cleansing the skin, home surfaces, and purifying the air.

 Tea Tree is native to Australia.
 It thrives in sunny conditions and moist soil.
 In Australia, Tea Tree grows all through spring, summer, and autumn.

 Parts of Kenya provide similar growing conditions to those in Australia that allow Tea Tree to Flourish.
 By also sourcing some of our Tea Tree from Kenya, we support smallholder farmers in rural areas of the country while still getting the best quality of essential oil.

 The Tea Tree is evergreen and shrub-like.
-It has traditionally been used for health purposes by Aboriginal Australians, and at the beginning of WWII, most members of the Australian Army carried a small bottle of Tea Tree essential oil with them.
+It has traditionally been used for health purposes by First Nation Australians, and at the beginning of WWII, most members of the Australian Army carried a small bottle of Tea Tree essential oil with them.
 The essential oil comes from steam distilling the leaves.

 Kangaroos run wild in the Australian Tea Tree plantation.
 The trees grow from spring through the autumn, with harvesting only done during the winter months to prevent loss of growing time.
 The same trees can be harvested every year because they coppice, or begin to grow again, 3 to 6 weeks after harvest.
 Due to the sustainable harvesting process, after 18 years of operation, the Australia plantation continues to increase the health and productivity of the same fields of Tea Trees